Published: APRIL 27, 2015

-The future of authentication is continuous, contextual, and variable.
+The future of authentication is continuous, contextual, and variable, and is based around the human rather than a device.

 Authentication will happen constantly instead of just once when you start your session